peak-scale/capsule-argo-addon/docs/installation.md

 [Artifact Hub](https://artifacthub.io/packages/helm/capsule-argo-addon/capsule-argo-addon)

 Currently we support installation via Helm-Chart click the badge or [here](https://artifacthub.io/packages/helm/capsule-argo-addon/capsule-argo-addon) to view instructions and possible values on the chart.

-### Capsule-Proxy

-> No longer needed with Argo 2.13.0.

-The [capsule-proxy](https://artifacthub.io/packages/helm/projectcapsule/capsule-proxy) is used to allow serviceaccounts to just see what they should see within the boundaries of your tenant.
-It is optional to use the proxy and it can be disabled via the [configuration](./config.md).

-If you plan to use the capsule-proxy, we recommend installing a dedicated capsule-proxy instance for the addon, because Argo puts a lot of pressure on the proxy.

-With the [Helm Chart](#helm) a dedicated capsule-proxy is already installed (exclusive CRDs) by when enabling the integration.
-Adjust this according to your needs and your setups.